bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# The fn-operation
+# The 'fn' command

-The fn-operation allows for a new user-defined function to be created.
+The 'fn' command serves to create a user defined function that can be used elsewhere.
+Currently it is only utilized by 'cartesian.yplot' and 'cartesian.yplot' commands.

     fn P(x) = pow(x,2)
-    cartesian.yplot {f:P} 1 2 3
+    cartesian.yplot {fn:P} 1 2 3

 This operation must start with a function name, which must follow the pattern of starting with an alpha letter followed by additional alpha or numerical letters.
 Thus, the valid function names are "a", "aa", "a0", etc, while "0", "0a", "0ab" are not valid function names.

 The function is to be followed immediately by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then an arithmetic expression.
 So far the only command would make use of a function is the 'cartesian.xplot' and 'cartesian.yplot'.

 Note that the arithmetic expression can contain other funtions, including built-in scalar function such as 'sin()', 'exp()', etc.